“Bouquets” runs from October 26, 2014 to February 8, 2015 at the Dallas Museum of Art.

 It’s almost a ridiculous question.
 To try and answer it is to enter an entirely different world.
 To talk about memento mori paintings or the symbolism various flowers have is to scratch the surface.
 The use of symbols, or even confronting death, does not make sense without trying to imagine the mind housing such concerns.

 2. An ancient painter is said to have depicted grapes so lifelike that birds couldn’t help but peck at them.
+One might be dismissive of such artistry, finding it more of an attempt to grasp power rather than meaning.
 In such a vein, you could look at Gerard van Spaendonck’s “Basket of Flowers on an Alabaster Pedestal” (1785) as decadent.
 The flowers are so varied, of so many colors, lines, and textures, that it is quite a feat he keeps every form meticulously distinct.
 All around, birds, butterflies, and insects try to make a home of the display.
 They can’t.
-On the pedestal itself, a relief where someone seems to be dusting.
+On the pedestal itself, a relief where someone seems to be placing a bouquet to honor something divine.
 There may be more to the story – a Cupid and Psyche reference? – but I wonder if the theme could be how inadequate our attempts to be stewards of nature are.
 Our artifice is beautiful, whether well-wrought containers or well-placed flowers.
 The painting seems to know it is more style than substance.

 Adele Riche’s “Flowers with Green and Red Grapes” (1831) I think far smarter.
 The prominence of the backs of the flower heads, the leaves not just marginalized for the bloom.
 My eye felt drawn to the fruit, as if it were entirely continuous with the large, vivid blossoms.
 The fruit reveals itself to be very much a flowering.

-Of course, there are virtuoso painters who understand too deeply how their techniques work.
+There are painters utterly in love with their technique, painters who skillfully use artifice, and virtuosi who maybe understand too deeply how their techniques work.
 Baudelaire, I learned in the exhibit, was utterly dismissive of a school of painting from Lyon.
 He called it the “penitentiary of painting – that part of the known world where they manage the infinitely small details best.”
 To that end, consider Antoine Berjon’s “Fruit and Flowers in a Wicker Basket” (1810).
 He groups what he paints so as to both enhance the image and reveal his ability to manipulate our eyes.
 The coarse leaves are next to coarser gourds; lustrous white wicker stands near a lustrous pinecone, while various grapes display different colors but a similar sheen.
 Flowers in the basket, again, are organized by color, sometimes forming lines of pinks and whites, other times fields of blue and purple, orange and peach.

 Berjon does not show any subtlety about the surfaces of things.
 Indeed, I think he unwittingly made a comment about philosophy.
 All the surfaces prod one to ask what is inside.
 The wicker basket is both open and closed.
 In either case, it is filled with stems.
 That might be Berjon’s answer to what we get in life beyond images: only groupings of them.
 I can’t say he’s wrong.
 I can say, in this case, there’s a cynicism at work Baudelaire was right to deride.